mipoks/MyLinkedList2/README.md

 You can see [JavaDoc](https://mipoks.github.io/MyLinkedList2/) to read about all methods of MyLinkedList2

+Below you can see a graph of time versus number of elements.
+All methods were tested at low productivity to fix the slightest deviations from the norm.
+Most methods work for O(n) in theory and for O(1) in practice.
+On graphs N tends from 0 to 200.

 <img src="https://raw.githubusercontent.com/mipoks/MyLinkedList2/master/docs/images/insert2.PNG" width="250"> <img src="https://raw.githubusercontent.com/mipoks/MyLinkedList2/master/docs/images/delete2.PNG" width="250"> <img src="https://raw.githubusercontent.com/mipoks/MyLinkedList2/master/docs/images/divide2.PNG" width="250">
 <img src="https://raw.githubusercontent.com/mipoks/MyLinkedList2/master/docs/images/maxNum2.PNG" width="250">